The Australian Government realises the importance of rail infrastructure to the Australian people.

 Moorebank Intermodal Freight Terminal

-The Australian Government is facilitating the delivery of a major intermodal facility in the south west of Sydney to provide a rail ‘port shuttle’ between Port Botany and the Moorebank precinct, as well as warehousing and a separate terminal for interstate freight and warehousing.
+The Australian Government is facilitating the delivery of a major intermodal facility in south-west of Sydney to provide a rail ‘port shuttle’ between Port Botany and the Moorebank precinct, a separate terminal for interstate freight and warehousing.
 Successive Australian and NSW Governments have identified Moorebank as a key strategic location for increased intermodal capacity to serve freight logistics centres in Sydney’s south-west.
 The site is adjacent to the existing dedicated freight railway line, the M5 motorway and close to the M7 motorway.

 Projects like Moorebank link Australia's freight networks and our ports, drive productivity, improve our logistics industries, and create long term efficiencies that will benefit our cities and our economy into the future.

 Further details can be found on the Moorebank Intermodal Company website.